-Social Studies Concentration is 36 hours.
+History and Social Studies Education Concentration is 36 hours.

-Minimum of 123 hours (45 of which must be upper level) is required for Bachelor of Science with Teacher Education Emphasis (Secondary).
+122-123 hours (45 of which must be upper level) is required for Bachelor of Science with Teacher Education Emphasis (Secondary).

 A minimum grade of 'C' is required for all courses pertaining to the major.
 These courses are indicated with an asterisk.
 A minimum cumulative GPA of 2.75 is required.